End-to-End Low-Level Neural Control of an Industrial-Grade 6D Magnetic Levitation System: Introduction

 \section{Introduction}

 \begingroup \endgroup

 \begingroup \endgroup

 Magnetic levitation~(MagLev) with six degrees of freedom~(6D) is, by any engineering standard, an absolute technology highlight.
 The ability to transport objects without friction on movers that can fly freely over planar surfaces, decoupled from mechanical wear and abrasion, opens new directions in packaging, assembly, and factory automation~\cite{beckhoff2025pccontrol},~\cite{ wreeManufacturingSystemsIndividualized2025}.
-Consequently, several major companies in the automation industry have integrated magnetic levitation systems into their product portfolios \cite{sandhofnerACOPOS6DBeginn2021, schultePlanarmotorantriebssystemXPlanar2022b, PlanarMotor_nodate, BoschRexroth2022_FLOW6D}.
-Yet, this remarkable flexibility comes with a price: MagLev systems are inherently difficult to control at the lower level, where high-frequent and precise stabilization of the mover in 6D is required.
+Consequently, several major companies in the automation industry have integrated magnetic levitation systems into their product portfolios~\cite{sandhofnerACOPOS6DBeginn2021, schultePlanarmotorantriebssystemXPlanar2022b, PlanarMotor_nodate, BoschRexroth2022_FLOW6D}.
+Yet, this remarkable flexibility comes at a price: MagLev systems are inherently difficult to control at the lower level, where high-frequency and precise stabilization of the mover in 6D is required.
 This difficulty is a consequence of Earnshaw's theorem~\cite{griffithsIntroductionElectrodynamics2013}, which precludes stable levitation in static magnetic fields.
 As a result, even small modeling errors or unmodeled effects can lead to a rapidly growing instability.

 Therefore, the performance of MagLev controllers is often closely linked to the expertise and resources of the engineering team, as illustrated in Fig.~\ref{fig:VA}.
 Modern pipelines rely on domain knowledge to explicitly model disturbances such as temperature drift, actuator cross-coupling, and manufacturing tolerances, but certain effects are inherently difficult to capture, either due to a lack of data, excessive modeling complexity, or incorrect assumptions made by the expert team.
 These “blind spots” often manifest only during deployment, when disturbances combine in unexpected ways and lead to degraded performance or even instability due to model mismatch.
 In this context, each incremental improvement during development requires additional modularization, calibration, and human intervention.
+Consequently, achieving high-precision levitation requires multi-year development cycles, where costly expert teams must manually design and tune the control pipeline.